Richard Hebditch of the Campaign for Better Transport outlines what the government need to know to do high speed rail well.

 And finally, the worst impacts of the line on local environments could be avoided if the government wasn’t so committed to designing the HS2 line for the highest speeds imaginable.

 The plans for HS2 could be much better but the government could end up getting away with them unless we have an honest debate about what’s on offer.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.